 There is no magic cure!
 Typically, symptoms are worse in the first 2-3 days, and then ease over the next few days as the immune system clears the virus.
 An irritating cough may linger for up to 2-4 weeks after other symptoms have gone.
 Antibiotics do not kill viruses, so are of no use for common coughs and colds.

 Coughs and colds often do not need any treatment.
 Make sure your child has enough to drink.
-Dehydration (low body fluid) may develop if a child has a fever and does not drink much.
+Low body fluid (dehydration) may develop if a child has a raised temperature (fever) and does not drink much.

 Treatment aims to ease symptoms.
 Paracetamol can ease aches and pains, headaches, and fever.
 Ibuprofen is an alternative.
 Both are sold in pharmacies in liquid form for children.
 There are various brands - ask the pharmacist if you are unsure what is suitable.

-A popular treatment for nasal stuffiness (blocked nose) in a baby is to put a few drops of saline (salt water) into the nose just before feeds.
+A popular treatment for a blocked nose in a baby is to put a few drops of salt water (saline) into the nose just before feeds.
 Some people feel that this helps to clear the nose to make feeding easier.
 There is little scientific evidence as to how well this works, but it may be worth a try if feeding is difficult.
 You can buy saline drops from pharmacies.

 Vapour rubs are another popular treatment.
 They can be applied to the chest and back (avoid application to the nostril area in small children, for safety reasons).
 Again, there is little scientific evidence as to how well they work.